lycheesodaa/foundation-model-emotions/README.md

   - `dnn.py` contains the deep neural networking related models.
 - All tests rely on the `data_provider/emotion_dataset.py` PyTorch Dataset file for data-loading purposes.

+*Note:* The MoiraiForecast implementation has to be modified slightly to return a mean of the distribution instead of sampling from it.
+The modified version is provided in `code/edited_forecast.py`.
+Replace the `uni2ts/model/moirai/forecast.py` code with the provided version.
+- Alternatively, if you do not wish to change the source code, it may be possible to sample a large enough sample size from the distribution and obtain the mean from the resulting tensor (though this has not been tested).

 ---
 ## Emotion-Forecasting *(From the original repository)*